blanton-black/pubba/README.md

     <script src="https://ajax.googleapis.com/ajax/libs/jqueryui/1.8.16/jquery-ui.min.js" type="text/javascript"></script>
     <script src="/js/home-body.js" type="text/javascript"></script>

+# Monitoring changes

+To monitor your assets directory to keep the public directory in sync, you'll need to create a rake task:

+    namespace :pubba do
+      desc 'Process the js and css assets then monitor for changes' task :monitor do

+        # Require your app to configure Pubba
+        require_relative 'app/app'

+        require 'pubba/monitor'

+        # The monitor process will only run Site.process when it detects a
+        # change so we need to run it once to make sure the public directory
+        # is in sync.

+        puts ">> Processing assets..."
+        Pubba::Site.process

+        Pubba::Monitor.run
+      end
+    end

 # R18n

 If you're using R18n, you will need a translation file, here's a sample en.yml: